Aliza P. Wingo, M.D., M.S.

 [NCBI Bibliography] Dr. Seyfried is a biochemist and proteomics expert.
 He and Dr. Thomas Wingo lead a project that focuses on understanding genes identified in Alzheimer’s Disease genome-wide association studies may contribute to pathologic accumulation of aggregated proteins (NIH Reporter).

-Ms. Sharp examined patterns of Inheritance among families with Early-onset Alzheimer’s Disease with Dr. Wingo as a student in the SURE program in 2012.
-She is currently a medical student at the University of Virginia School of Medicine.
+As an undergraduate student at University of Georgia, Ms. Sharp examined patterns of Inheritance among families with Early-onset Alzheimer’s Disease with Dr. Wingo as a student in the 2012 SURE program.
+She went on to obtain her medical and masters degree from Virginia School of Medicine and is now a pediatric resident at UPMC Children’s Hospital of Pittsburgh.

 Stephanie Stennett, M.A.

-Ms. Stennett joined the Wingo Lab in 2013 as a research coordinator and led Dr. Aliza Wingo’s Genome-wide Association Study of Resilience before she moved to Texas to work for a private company.
+Ms. Stennett was a research coordinator from 2012-2013 who led Dr. Aliza Wingo’s Genome-wide Association Study of Resilience before she moved to Texas to work for a private company.

 Zoe White, B.S.

-Ms. White is a senior research technician who joined the Wingo Lab in 2012.
-She performs targeted capture and next-generation sequencing experiments to identify new genetic causes of Alzheimer’s Disease.
+Ms. White was a senior research technician from 2012-2017.
+She performed targeted capture and next-generation sequencing experiments to identify new genetic causes of Alzheimer’s Disease.